komiya-atsushi/fast-rng-java/README.md

 - Sakasegawa, H.
   *Stratified rejection and squeeze method for generating beta random numbers.*
   Annals of the Institute of Statistical Mathematics 35.1 (1983): 291-302.
+- Lemire, Daniel.
+  *Fast random integer generation in an interval.*
+  ACM Transactions on Modeling and Computer Simulation (TOMACS) 29.1 (2019): 3.